0xthiagomartins/generative-chat/README.md

    ```

 ## Running the application
-To run the application, use the following command:
+To run the application, use the following command from the project root directory:

 ```
-streamlit run src/client/app.py
+python run_app.py
 ```

 ## TODO: Advanced Features and Improvements